What is the purpose of the LSC Institutional Review Board (IRB)?

 Principal Investigators are also required to submit a Human Subject Protection Training certificate with their application.
-NIH offers a 1-2 hour online training course, which can be found at http://phrp.nihtraining.com/users/login.php.
-Applications without training certificates will not be reviewed until the training is complete.
-Training from NIH must be renewed every year, so please be sure your certificate is up-to-date.
+CITI offers a 1-2 hour online training course, which can be found athttps://www.citiprogram.org/index.cfm?pageID=154&icat=0&clear=1 Applications without training certificates will not be reviewed until the training is complete.
+Training from NIH must be renewed every two year from date of completion, so please be sure your certificate is up-to-date.